Color Variants Identification in Fashion e-commerce via Contrastive Self-Supervised Representation Learning: Introduction

-Motivated by the fact that considering multiple fine granularities of images often leads to improved discriminative performances \cite{wang2018learning}, we propose a novel contrastive learning method that obtains embeddings by considering multiple granularities of an object.
-To this end, we propose a simple way to partition the object images into fixed horizontal and vertical stripes.
-The base encoder of the model obtains vector representations of each of these stripes and adds them to obtain the final embedding of the object.
-Our conjecture is that by focusing on multiple fixed stripes of an image, the model may be better equipped in identifying the actual discriminative regions of an image that decide whether two objects are color variants or not.
-We evaluate our hypothesis by comparing our proposed model both quantitatively as well as qualitatively against the state-of-the-art self-supervised representation learning methods and our initial supervised model.
+A key challenge in this supervised approach is that of obtaining manual annotations, which not only requires fashion domain expertise, but is also infeasible, given the large scale of our platform, and the huge number and complexity of the fashion products.
+As visual Self-Supervised Learning (SSL) obtains image embeddings without requiring manual annotations, we consider it as a candidate to address our problem, i.e., lack of annotations for our large data.
+The motivation for this comes from the fact that typcial visual SSL methods employ a color jitter based data augmentation step.

+Interestingly, color variants of fashion products are in essence, manifestations of color jittering.
+It should be noted that a Product Display Page (PDP) image in a fashion e-commerce platform may contain multiple fashion products.
+Thus, we must apply an object detector to localise our primary fashion product of interest (Figure \ref{CV_pipeline}).
+However, when we already employ object detection, the standard random crop step used in existing SSL methods may actually miss out important regions of a fashion product, which might be crucial in identifying color variants (Figure \ref{slice_motivation}).

+For this reason, we rather choose to propose a novel SSL variation that considers multiple slices/ patches of the primary fashion object (after object detection), and simultaneously obtains embeddings for each of them.
+The final sum-pooled embedding is then used to optimize a SSL based contrastive loss (Figure \ref{PBCNet_illus}).
+We call our method as \textbf{Patch-Based Contrastive Net (PBCNet)}.
+We conjecture that considering multiple patches i) do not leave things to chance (as in random crops), and provides a deterministic approach to obtain embeddings, ii) enables us to borrow more information (from other patches) to make a better decision on grouping a pair of similar embeddings.
+Our conjecture is supported not only by evidence of improved discriminative performances by the consideration of multiple fine patches of images \cite{wang2018learning}, but also by our experimental results, where our method consistently outperforms existing SSL methods on our task, and also the supervised baseline.

-Following are the \textbf{major contributions of the paper}: \begin{enumerate}[noitemsep,nolistsep] \item A supervised triplet loss based deep neural network model for visual Representation Learning has been proposed to identify color variants among fashion products. \item A comparative study of existing state-of-the-art self-supervised methods to solve the proposed problem while alleviating the need for manual annotations. \item A novel contrastive loss based self-supervised representation learning method that focuses on parts of an object to be better informed of the discriminative regions of an image, in order to identify color variants. \end{enumerate}
+Following are the \textbf{major contributions of the paper}: \begin{enumerate}[noitemsep,nolistsep] \item A supervised triplet loss based visual Representation Learning approach to identify color variants among fashion products (to the best of our knowledge addressed for the first time). \item A systematic study of existing state-of-the-art SSL methods to solve the proposed problem while alleviating the need for manual annotations. \item A novel contrastive loss based SSL method that focuses on parts of an object to identify color variants. \end{enumerate}